allthings/developers/oauth.md

 ----------------------|-------------------
 Resource owner        | User
-Resource server       | Allthings platform Authorisation service | Allthings platform
+Resource server       | Allthings platform Authorisation service | Allthings accounts
 Client application    | your Micro-App

 The authorization the user grants to your app is represented by an